S2FrdQ/Microsoft-Defender-for-Cloud/Labs/Modules/Module-13-Defender for APIs.md

 4. Select **Review + create**.
-5. Once your API management service has been created after ~1 hour, then open it up in the Azure portal.
+5. Once your API management service has been created after ~40 minutes, then open it up in the Azure portal.

 ### Exercise 2: PUBLISH AN API WITHIN API MANAGEMENT